Kents Hill, Monkston and Brinklow

-Kents Hill, Monkston and Brinklow is a civil parish that covers the Kents Hill, Brinklow, Monkston, Monkston Park and Kingston districts of Milton Keynes in Buckinghamshire, England.
+Kents Hill, Monkston and Brinklow is a civil parish that covers the Kents Hill, Brinklow, Monkston, Monkston Park and Kingston neighborhoods of Milton Keynes in Buckinghamshire, England.
 As the first tier of Local Government, the Parish Council is responsible for the people, living and working in this area of Milton Keynes.

 The Parish was formed in 2001 as part of a general parishing of the Borough.
 It is bounded by Chaffron Way, the Broughton Brook, Newport Road, Groveway, Brickhill Street, Standing Way, and the River Ouzel.

 Districts of the parish

 Kents Hill

 The west side of this district contains part of the Open University campus (the buildings originally belonged to De Montfort University), a training and conference centre for junior staff (previously operated by British Telecom then by Accenture), and a Delta hotel.
 The rest of the district is residential, much of it overlooking a large recreational area.
 There is a local shop, a church, three parks and three 11-a-side football pitches in the district.
 There is also a school which consists of a nursery and a first school and a new all-through primary and secondary school that opened in September 2018.

 In February 2020, the conference centre was used to house people evacuated from China during the COVID-19 pandemic, who were being quarantined for 14 days until being given the all-clear from risk of infection with SARS-Cov-2 virus.

 In 1994, FutureWorld took place in Kents Hill, demonstrating 36 new houses to the public in 1994 before going on sale.